-The output Fs from the final run of the VPA are given in Table 6.6.
-They indicate that fishing mortality has been highest in fish of two years of age since 1972.
+The output from the final run of the VPA is given in Table 6.6.
+It indicates that fishing mortality has been highest in fish of two years of age since 1972.
 Although the mortality rate dropped in 1974-75, it increased markedly in 1975-76.
 Thus the high level of catch in 1976 was almost certainly due to an increase in fishing effort.

-Estimates of stock size and recruitment from VPA are given in Table 6.7.
+Estimates of stock size and recruitment from the VPA are given in Table 6.7.
 As in the previous report, they indicate that both stock and recruitment increased from a low level in the early 1970s.
-The VPA indicates that the 1974 year class was above average but not as good as that of 1973.
-The first estimate of the 1975 year class indicates that it is also above average.
+The VPA indicates that the 1974 yearclass was above average but not as good as that of 1973.
+The first estimate of the 1975 yearclass indicates that it also is above average.

-As a result of a series of good year classes, the sprat stock also appears at present to be slightly above the long-term level of 940 000 tons.
-The mean annual recruitment from 1967 to 1975 was 170 x 10^9 .
-Thus, the present indications are that the high catches since 1973 have not depleted the stock to any marked extent.
+As a result of a series of good yearclasses, the sprat stock also appears at present to be slightly above the long-term level of 940 000 tons.
+The mean annual recruitment from 1967 to 1975 was 170 x 109.
+Thus, the present indications are that the high level of catches since 1973 have not depleted the stock to any marked extent.

-There are no reliable estimates of the strength of the 1976 year class.
-The numbers of 0-group sprats caught in the latter half of 1976, shown in Table 6.5, however, were considerably higher than in either of the previous two years.
-This may indicate that the abundance of the 1976 year class is at least average and perhaps even greater.
+There are no reliable estimates of the strength of the 1976 yearclass.
+The numbers of O-group sprats caught in the latter half of 1976, shown in Table 6.5., however, were considerably higher than in either of the previous two years.
+This may indicate that the abundance of the 1976 yearclass is at least average and perhaps even greater.

-6.2.4 The effect of fishing mortality on yield per recruit and stock size Using weight at age data collected in 1976 by a number of countries
+6.2.4.
+The effect of fishing mortality on yield per recruit and stock size

-(Table 6.5), new yield per recruit curves were prepared.
+Using weight at age data collected in 1976 by a number of countries (Table 6.5), new yield per recruit curves were prepared.
 Since fishing mortality varies with age, the calculations were made on the basis of the mean exploitation pattern found by VPA from 1971-74.
-The ratios of F at each age compared with F of one year olds are given below:
+The ratios of F at each age compared with F of one year olds = 1 are given below:

-$$F_0 = 0.14; F_1 = 1.00; F_2 = 1.85; F_3 = 1.41; F_4 = 0.37.$$
+$F_0 = 0.14; F_1 = 1.00; F_2 = 1.85; F_3 = 1.41; F_4 = 0.37.$

-Despite small differences in the biological parameters used, the yield and stock per recruit curves shown in Figure 15 differ very little in form from those given in Anon., 1978.
-They indicate that the maximum sustainable yield per recruit is slightly lower (2.5 g compared with 2.8 g calculated previously) and that the spawning stock would be depleted to about 1/3 of the unexploited level at an F of about 0.53, i.e., very close to the level estimated in the previous report.
-Some change in these results would be expected using a different exploitation pattern, but there seems little need at present to consider further changes until the effects of the recent introduction of a minimum mesh size regulation have been fully monitored.
+Despite small differences in the biological parameters used, the yield and stock per recruit curves shown in Figure 15 differ very little in fcrm from those given in Doc.
+C.M.1976/H:2.
+They indicate that the maximum sustainable yield per recruit is slightly lower (2.5g compared with 2.8g calculated previously) and that the spawning stock would be depleted to about 1/3 of the unexploited level at an F of about 0.53, i.e., very close to the level estimated in the previous report.
+Some change in these results would be expected using a different exploitation pattern, but there seems little need at present to consider further changes until the effects of the recent change in minimum mesh size regulation has been fully monitored.

-6.2.5 Catch prediction in 1977 and calculation of TAC for 1978
+6.2.5.
+Catch prediction in 1977 and calculation of TAC for 1978

-The VPA output in 1977 is subject to the same reservations as mentioned in Anon., 1978.
+The VPA output in 1977 is subject to the same reservations as mentioned in Doc.
+C.M.1976/H:2.
 Indeed, the absence of catch per unit effort data for 1976 reduces its reliability even further.
 Nevertheless, in the absence of a more reliable method, the Working Group used the results of the above assessment to predict the likely catch in 1977 and to calculate a TAC for 1978.